Can You Sue For Erb’s Palsy?

-You may be able to file an Erb’s palsy lawsuit if you believe medical negligence or medical malpractice caused your child’s condition.
+You may be able to file an Erb’s palsy lawsuit through a birth injury law firm if you believe medical malpractice or negligence caused your child’s condition.

-Examples of Erb’s palsy malpractice that may result in nerve injury include:
+Examples of medical malpractice that may result in brachial plexus injury include:

 - Pulling on a baby’s head and neck as the shoulders pass through the birth canal